Family DIADOCIDIIDAE

 [Aclada originally proposed without included species.
 The type species designated is from the first species included within the genus in accordance with the Code.]

-[Validated by bibliographic reference to characters of Aclada in Loew (1850: 33, 35), which can serve to diagnose the species under Code Article 13(c).]
+[Species name made available by bibliographic reference to characters of Aclada in Loew (1850: 33, 35).]

 parallela Loew, 1850b: 35.
 Nomen nudum.